sv-oss/dynalog4j/README.md

 4. **Reconcile**: Merge desired log level overrides from backend
 5. **Write updated config**: Push updated XML back via JMX (unless in dry-run mode)
 6. **Repeat**: Continuously sync at configured interval

+### Retry and Resilience

+DynaLog4J includes built-in retry functionality to handle transient failures and improve reliability:

+- **Configurable retry attempts**: Set `--max-attempts` to define how many times the main loop should restart on failure
+- **Customizable retry intervals**: Use `--retry-interval` to control the delay between restart attempts
+- **Graceful failure handling**: Logs detailed error information and retry attempts
+- **No retry by default**: Set `--max-attempts 0` (default) to disable retry behavior for fail-fast scenarios

+**Example scenarios:**
+- **Network issues**: Temporary loss of JMX connectivity
+- **Target application restarts**: Main application briefly unavailable during deployment
+- **Backend failures**: Temporary issues with DynamoDB, file system, or other backends

+When retry is enabled, DynaLog4J will:
+1. Log the failure and current attempt number
+2. Wait for the configured retry interval
+3. Reset internal state and restart the main loop
+4. Continue until max attempts reached or success
+5. Exit with error code if all attempts exhausted

 ### Backend Plugin Model